minionsfarm/bird-submission/README.md

 NOTE:
 ```
+None of PyTorch, TensorFlow >= 2.0, or Flax have been found.
+Models won't be available and only tokenizers, configuration and file/data utilities can be used.
+Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.
+I0615 05:05:27.268593 140542925115392 run.py:154] version: 3.0.0

 dateutil/zoneinfo/__init__.py:26: UserWarning: I/O error(2): No such file or directory
 dateutil/zoneinfo/__init__.py:26: UserWarning: I/O error(2): No such file or directory
 dateutil/zoneinfo/__init__.py:26: UserWarning: I/O error(2): No such file or directory